If you own investment property in Denver, you’ve probably seen its value increase significantly...

 - Master bedroom/bathroom

 Once you see the first couple of properties, you’ll have a better sense of what’s really important to you and what things you can let slide.
 Your broker should be asking you lots of questions and be pointing out specific qualities/drawbacks of each house you visit.
-It will help you to narrow down the parameters and be able to focus on your needs.
+This process will help you to narrow down the parameters and allow you to focus on your needs.

-The is the last step before getting the keys to your new home.
-Bring your ID and the patience to get through all the paperwork you’ll have to sign.
+This is the last step before getting the keys to your new home.
+Bring your ID and patience to get through all the paperwork you’ll have to sign.
 You’ll know ahead of time how much you’ll be required to wire to the seller or have in the form of a certified check.
-This may be the last step in the home buying process but hopefully, it will be your first step to many wonderful years in your new home!
+This may be the last step in the home-buying process but hopefully, it will be your first step to many wonderful years in your new home!